DoubleFishApp/doublefishapp.github.io/wf3d_privacy_policy.md

-# Wooden Fish 3d APP Privacy Policy
+# "Wooden Fish 3D" App Privacy Policy

 DoubleFishApp Organization builds Wooden Fish 3D app ("the app") as a free app.
 This app is provided by DoubleFishApp at no cost and is intended for use as is.